Spacysteme/NitroGen/readme.md

 ### How to run:
 1. Download or clone the repository to your local machine.
 2. Open a terminal and navigate to the project folder.
-3. Ensure the `generator.sh` script is executable.
+3. Ensure the `linux_generator.sh` script is executable.
 If not, run:

     ```bash
     chmod +x linux_generator.sh